Fisher-Price is reminding its consumers of the recall done in 2019 over the Rock ‘n…

 - A description of what owners can do if they cannot have the problem corrected within a reasonable time

-In addition, the notice will contain instructions for scheduling a time to have the issue fixed at a local dealer, most of the time at no cost to you.
-It is likely you will receive instructions to contact your local dealer to schedule an appointment.
+The notice will also contain instructions for scheduling a time to have the issue fixed at a local dealer, most of the time at no cost to you.
+You will likely receive instructions to contact your local dealer to schedule an appointment.
 If it becomes a hassle to reach the dealer, contact the manufacturer for help.
-You may file a complaint with the NHTSA if the dealer or manufacturer are not cooperating with you in an effort to get the safety issue fixed.
+You may file a complaint with the NHTSA if the dealer or manufacturer is not cooperating with you to fix the safety issue.

 Who Pays for the Safety Recall Repairs on my Vehicle?

-In most recall cases, the owner of the vehicle does not have to pay for any safety defect repairs.
+In most recall cases, the vehicle owner does not have to pay for any safety defect repairs.
 The auto manufacturer is typically responsible for repairing any safety defects free of charge to the vehicle owner.

 However, there is an exception.
 Auto manufacturers are not obligated to fix safety issues on vehicles that are older than ten years old.
-If this is your case, you should still inquire about your specific situation because some manufacturers will choose to take care of the repairs regardless of the age of the vehicle.
+If this is your case, you should still inquire about your specific situation because some manufacturers will choose to take care of the repairs regardless of the vehicle’s age.

 How Long will Repairs Take on my Recalled Vehicle?

 The amount of time it will take for the repair depends on the type of recall on your vehicle.
-For example, a simple software update may only take a few minutes while a defect in the brakes can take a few hours.
+For example, a simple software update may only take a few minutes, while a defect in the brakes can take a few hours.
 Another determining factor is the number of vehicles affected in the safety recall.
 The bigger the recall, the more likely you will have to wait longer for an appointment with a local dealer.
 If you do not feel comfortable driving your vehicle in the meantime, find an alternate way to get around.
-Perhaps you can carpool to work or take public transportation until the safety defect on your vehicle has been resolved.
+Perhaps you can carpool to work or take public transportation until your vehicle’s safety defect has been resolved.